hmteditors/closed-hc-il18/text-reuse.md

 ##Categories##

-     - Direct quote from the Iliad line
+   - Direct quote from the *Iliad* line
    - Quote from a no longer extant source
    - Quotation of hypothetical speech or "contrafactual quotation"
    - Phrase quoted from native speaker's knowledge of the language
-     - multiform
+   - Multiform

 ___